 Do not rely on a TDS meter to detect most of these contaminants except for hard minerals.

-If you have a private well, it’s your responsibility to test it.
+If you have a private well, it’s your responsibility to test it – see how to test your well water.
 Watershed maps can narrow the scope of testing by identifying potential contamination sources near your home, such as farms, industrial centers, landfills, mining operations and more.

 Water testing is available through certified laboratories nationwide — it’s a simple process — or you can purchase a reliable DIY kit online at a competitive price.